Catwoman: Earth-Two

+The Catwoman of Earth-Two, retroactively declared as the home of DC's Golden Age characters, has the same history as her Golden Age counterpart.
+Selina later reformed in the 1950s (after the events of Batman #69) and had married Bruce Wayne; soon afterward, she gave birth to Helena Wayne (Huntress).
+The Brave and the Bold #197 (April 1983) elaborates upon the Golden Age origin of Catwoman given in Batman #62, after Selina reveals that she never suffered from amnesia.
+It is revealed that Selina Kyle had been in a bad marriage, and eventually decided to leave her husband.
+However, her husband kept her jewelry in his private vault, forcing her to break into it to retrieve it.
+Selina enjoyed this experience so much she decided to become a professional burglar, and thus began a career that repeatedly led to her encountering Batman.
+Selina Kyle is blackmailed by her former underling "Silky" Cernak into going into action again as Catwoman.
+She is shot by one of Cernak's henchmen, causing her to fall from the fourth floor.
+Selina dies from her injuries, leading to Helena Wayne becoming Huntress and bringing Cernak to justice.

 Batman '89

 In 2021, DC announced that it would be releasing a comic book continuation of Tim Burton's first two Batman films, Batman (1989) and Batman Returns (1992), Batman '89, written by Sam Hamm, and illustrated by Joe Quinones.
 The book picks up following the events of Batman Returns (1992) and includes the return of Michelle Pfeiffer's Selina Kyle / Catwoman.

+Absolute Catwoman

+Selina Kyle / Catwoman appears in series set in the Absolute Universe.
+First appearing in Absolute Batman, this version is a childhood friend, later girlfriend, of Bruce Wayne who eventually left Gotham to travel the world.
+By the present, she has adopted a dome-shaped helmet and a submachine gun.
+In 2025, DC announced that Selina would receive her own limited spin-off series, Absolute Catwoman, in 2026.

 In other media

 Catwoman made her live-action debut in the 1966 Batman television series, portrayed by Julie Newmar; she was also portrayed by Lee Meriwether in the film adaptation and Eartha Kitt in the third season.
 The character later appeared in Tim Burton's Batman Returns, portrayed by Michelle Pfeiffer.
 A solo Catwoman film was released in 2004 in which she was portrayed by Halle Berry.
 Anne Hathaway portrayed the character in Christopher Nolan's The Dark Knight Rises.
-She was voiced by Zoë Kravitz in the 2017 animated film the Lego Batman Movie, and in 2022, she portrayed the character in Matt Reeves' live-action film The Batman.
+She was voiced by Zoë Kravitz in the 2017 animated film The Lego Batman Movie, and in 2022, she portrayed the character in Matt Reeves' live-action film The Batman.
 Catwoman has also appeared in the television series Gotham (2014–2019), in which she was portrayed by Camren Bicondova and Lili Simmons (adult).